Spider-Man: Brand New Day Reveals Official Logos for Its 4 Villains

 Marvel Studios

-While he is a lesser-known villain, Boomerang is expected to take center stage at some point in Spider-Man: Brand New Day as he takes on the titular web-slinger in the early part of the movie.
+While he is a lesser-known villain, Boomerang is expected to take center stage at some point in Spider-Man: Brand New Day as he battles with the titular web-slinger in the early part of the movie.
 Boomerang uses specialized boomerangs as a weapon, making him the MCU's version of Captain Boomerang from the DC Universe.

 Boomerang logo.